 9. How do I qualify for Bankruptcy?
 Can I not be approved?

 You qualify for Bankruptcy if either your outgo exceeds your income or your liabilities exceed your assets.
 If you don’t qualify, we will tell you when we type up the Bankruptcy.
 It is very rare not to qualify.
 In my first 15 years of practice, I had one person not qualify for a Chapter 7.
 You only have to be a US citizen, reside in the state you file in, and not have filed within the designated time period (you can’t file two Chapter 7’s within 8 years of each other).

 10. What if the Court does not approve my Chapter 13 or Chapter 7?

 If there is anything wrong with your Chapter 13 or Chapter 7 bankruptcy, it can normally be easily corrected by amendment.
 Of course, it is less costly and time-consuming to do it right the first time.
 If you earn so much money that you can afford a Chapter 13, you will be forced to convert it from a Chapter 7 to a Chapter 13.
 Repayment plans are often modified.
 Occasionally a case will be dismissed because of fraud, but not being approved is very, very rare.

-You can file a Chapter 7 eight years after your prior Chapter 7 was discharged (prior to 10/2005, the time limit was six years).
-You can file a Chapter 13 two years after a prior Chapter 13 discharge.
-You can file a Chapter 7 four years after a Chapter 13 discharge.
-You can only have one Bankruptcy going on at a time.
+For Chapter 7, you may file eight years after your prior Chapter 7 was discharged (prior to 10/2005, the time limit was six years).
+However, for Chapter 13, you may file two years after a prior Chapter 13 discharge.
+Additionally, you can file a Chapter 7 four years after a Chapter 13 discharge.
+However, you can only have one Bankruptcy going on at a time.

 No!
 What is reported is that you had a debt and that a Bankruptcy was filed.
 Bankruptcy does not give you a good credit record or “repair” your credit record automatically.
 You repair your credit by paying your debts on time after the Bankruptcy and by deleting inaccurate information from your report.